Management of Similarity: Blame

 Facts are objects and events.
 To create meaning, a narrative is necessary.
 A narrative is necessarily an compression of facts.
 Some facts are demoted and others promoted.
 Some are included, some excluded.

-If I were to describe a trip to an animal shelter, I most likely would not mention the shirt that the receptionist was wearing.
-However, I might mention the dogs I passed over.
-Their behaviour might tell you something about my priorities.
 Here is where narratives may diverge.
 Another person might describe different dogs than I would, thereby giving the listener a different impression of my priorities.
 Both narratives would be compatible with the facts, but the conclusions drawn from them would be different.

-Management of similarity is attention to what is harmonious.
 Creating narratives of blame might seem easier, but it is not.
 The conversational loops of accusation and counter-accusation rarely end in consensus, and often end with frayed nerves.
-The cycle of blame and forgiveness is exhausting.
-Creating narratives of blame might seem natural, but it is merely habit, derived from religious influences.
-It is ‘natural’ in the most tutored way.
-It is a form of mental poverty, created by institutions whose wealth is dependent on the currencies of sin and guilt.
-Once you realise that you’ve been owned, it is much easier to focus on harmony.
+Creating narratives of blame might seem natural, but it is merely habit, derived from inherited notions of sin and guilt.

-Failure
+Narratives of Failure

-Someone might or might not be to blame, but now the approach is to examine the social structure in which the failure occurred.
+Management of similarity is attention to what is what is working right, or how to make things work right.
+Someone might or might not be to blame, but here the approach is to examine the social structure in which the failure occurred.

 Consider that an army is capable of enlisting the participation of some very incompetent and unmotivated people, and nevertheless it can achieve complicated and dangerous objectives, on schedule.
 The army does not assume that every soldier is a rational and motivated actor.
 It does not permit soldiers to do whatever they want, then blame the ones who do undesired things.
 An army has structure.